d155a715f1ed/random-code-and-stuff/README.md

 # random-nightbot-stuff
-Random data for use in nightbot commands
+Random data for use in nightbot commands.
+No longer in use and may be archived.